International Egg Donation & Surrogacy: The Process From Consultation to Returning Home

 Hatch Fertility

-Building a family through assisted reproductive technology (ART) with methods such as in-vitro fertilization (IVF) and gestational surrogacy comes with its own unique set of protocols - especially for international intended parents.
+Building a family through assisted reproductive technology (“ART”) with methods such as in-vitro fertilization (“IVF”) gestational surrogacy and potentially egg donation comes with its own unique set of protocols - especially for international intended parents (“IPs”), who often have to consider additional aspects of this very special journey.

 International Egg Donation & Surrogacy: The Process From Consultation to Returning Home

 At Hatch, we believe intended parents should feel confident in their chosen agency.
 We are the longest established agency of its kind (est.1991), responsible for over 3,300 happy healthy births, across 52+ countries.
-Our processes have been refined over 30 years to best inclusively make families possible.
+Our processes have been refined over 30 years to best inclusively make families possible, for people of all walks of life.

 Initial Consultation

-First things first, we invite intended parents to book an initial consultation.
-Upon initial consultation, our specialists work with intended parents to uncover their needs.
-After determining the family-building needs, we explain the options available based on the intended parent's situation.
+First things first, we invite intended parents to book an initial consultation, which is cost-free and facilitated online.
+Upon initial consultation, our specialists (all experienced intended parents via egg donation and/or surrogacy) will work with the IPs to uncover their needs – and explain how the family building journey can be facilitated from that location, as well as if there are any particular considerations for the IPs based on their location (logistical, legal etc).
+After determining the family-building needs, the specialist will explain the options available based on the IPs situation.

 Meeting the Hatch Team

-Once the initial consultation is complete, intended parents are assigned a care team.
+Once the initial consultation is complete and IPs have decided to move ahead, they are introduced to a care team.
+IPs will meet their care team virtually, which takes the stress of traveling to the US off of international IPs.
 This team is responsible for following the entire journey while providing guidance and support every step of the way.
-Intended parents meet their care team via a virtual meeting.

 Donor Match and/or Embryo Creation

 Once the required specimens are collected, embryos can be created.
-The embryo creation process contains more or fewer steps depending on the intended parent’s desires.
+The embryo creation process contains more or fewer steps depending on the IPs desires.
 Our team can help facilitate guidance as these elements develop.

 Matching With a Gestational Carrier